October 25, 2018

 Trick-or-treating, costume parties, and carving pumpkins.
-Halloween is time to take in the best of fall and a great time to curl up with a good book.
-As winter nears and the days become shorter, the fall season is upon us.
+Halloween is a great time to take in the best of fall and curl up with a good read as the temperatures start to drop outside.

-At Renaissance, we have more than 2.8 billion real-world data points that show us exactly how students build skills and achieve mastery in core subjects.
-Analysis of these data points—what we call learning analytics—helps us continually refine and improve our solutions.
-It also helps inform us about what kids are reading and what’s popular nationwide.
-We took a look at what students are reading this fall related to Halloween and highlighted some of the most-popular selections below.
+At Renaissance, we have more than 2.8 billion real-world data points that help us understand how students build skills and achieve mastery.
+These data points—which have a huge role in helping us understand what kids are reading and learning—help us refine and improve our assessment and practice solutions.
+So with Halloween on the horizon, we took a look at what students are reading this fall in Renaissance Accelerated Reader® and Renaissance myON Reader™ and highlighted some of the most-popular picks below.
 Take a look!

 By Tedd Arnold

 Part of the best-selling Fly Guy series, Fly Guy and the Frankenfly is the thirteenth book in the series.
 Buzz and Fly Guy spend a day together playing some spooky games and doing arts and crafts.
 However, when Buzz goes to bed, he has a nightmare that a Frankenfly is out to get him!